mendhak/eleventy-satisfactory/posts/post-with-an-image.md

 ## Using paired shortcodes

 This image is served using a paired shortcode.
 It produces a figure with an image, a figure caption that supports Markdown, and the image loading set to lazy.

-It takes arguments image path, alt text, and inside is the caption.
-There is no need to use template syntax, the URL is adjusted.
+Clicking the image displays it in a lightbox.

 Here is the code:

 ```
 {% raw %}
-{% figure "/img/image001.jpg", "Road from overhead" %}
+{% figure "/img/image001.jpg", "This is an optional alt text" %}
-This ~~image~~ figure, has a `caption` which supports **markdown**.
+This ~~image~~ figure, has a `figcaption` which supports **markdown**.
 {% endfigure %}
 {% endraw %}
 ```

 Here is the output:

-{% figure "/img/image001.jpg", "Road from overhead" %}
+{% figure "/img/image001.jpg", "This is an optional alt text" %}
-This ~~image~~ figure, has a `caption` which supports **markdown**.
+This ~~image~~ figure, has a `figcaption` which supports **markdown**.
 {% endfigure %}